kimmobrunfeldt/git-hours/README.md

 From a person working 8 hours per day, it would take more than 3 years to build Bootstrap.

+*Please note that the information might not be accurate enough to be used in billing.*

 ## Install

     $ npm install -g git-hours